ConsenSys/doc.pantheon/docs/HowTo/Interact/Pantheon-APIs/Using-JSON-RPC-API.md

 * `pending` : `tag` - Last block mined plus pending transactions.
 Use only with [eth_getTransactionCount](../../../Reference/Pantheon-API-Methods.md#eth_gettransactioncount).

 !!! note
-    When synchronizing in FAST mode, methods trying to access old world-state data will return `null`
+    Synchronizing in FAST mode means historical world state data will be unavailable.
+Any methods attempting to access unavailable world state data will return `null`.